plan2net/form-options-csv/README.md

 # Import CSV data for form select options

+## Important information

+There's currently a core bug in `ArrayUtility` which makes an implicit type cast and therefor no integer or float values are possible as checked/selected default values.
+See <https://forge.typo3.org/issues/86938> for more information.

+So the examples below are only correct after this bug is fixed.

+The current result would be that only "Level 4" will get checked/selected as default, because it has a string as _value_.

 ## What does it do?

 The extension adds a new field to the following elements: